avrilpryce/flyinvite/README.md

 ### 7. Host chooses a flight option and books flight
 ![host books flight](https://res.cloudinary.com/haus-of-mon/image/upload/v1612334125/7.Host_books_flight_wzqfeb.gif)

+Full live demo [here](http://www.flyinvite.co/).
+You will need to sign up as a host to make trips and sign up as a traveler to receive trip invitations and search for flights.

+*I am currently working on making it possible for hosts to accept trip invitations and travelers to become hosts and make trips.
+This is coming in version 2 🦾.*

 ## Flight Search API 🔎
 Kiwi’s Tequila Flight Search API and Location API  was used in this project.
 More info [here](https://partners.kiwi.com/our-solutions/tequila/).
 Please note, you will need to sign up and login in order to see the API documentation.
 The API were called using the JS fetch function.